 Apart from success as a duo, Tim has also carved a niche as a TV reporter/presenter including The Today Show (Nine Network), Wide Open Road and Agony Uncles (ABC), Uncharted and Facing the Hangover (MTV), Australia Versus, Weekend Sunrise as a Weekend All Star, No Leave, No Life (Seven Network).

 In 2016, Tim shared his enthusiasm for design and architecture with audiences in the two-part series Streets of Your Town (ABC).
-Written and hosted by Tim, the show took viewers on a journey into Australian suburbs and examine building history and changes in Australia.
+Written and hosted by Tim, the show took viewers on a journey into Australian suburbs, the history of buildings and changes in Australia.

 An accomplished writer Tim contributes to Men’s Style Australia, Rolling Stone and The (Sydney) Magazine and in 2010, Tim released his best-selling book Mum had a Kingswood.
 Tim’s new book Rumpus Room was released in May 2017.
 A design enthusiast, Tim has also written on architecture for Smith Journal and Habitus Magazine.